boboldehampsink/import/README.md

 Changelog
 =================
 ###0.8.13###
- - Added ability to import into multiple categories
+ - Added ability to connect to multiple categories

 ###0.8.12###
  - Added support for the tag field type (thanks to Richard Brown)